 While PBGC is required to withhold federal income tax, we do not withhold state taxes.
 If your state has an income tax, you may owe tax on your PBGC benefit.
 To find out more, contact your state tax office.

-We also want to remind you that you might be eligible for the Health Coverage Tax Credit.
-HCTC is an IRS tax credit for health care insurance premiums.
-Certain individuals ages 55 to 65 and receiving benefits from PBGC are eligible.
+We also want to remind you that you might be eligible for a Health Coverage Tax Credit.
+HCTC is an IRS tax credit, extended until the end of 2019, for health care insurance premiums, which may apply to certain individuals ages 55 to 65 and receiving benefits from PBGC.
 For assistance on how to claim your HCTC, visit the IRS page at Health Coverage Tax Credit.
 The IRS also has a toll-free number for assistance on HCTC at (844) 853-7210.